 - Parts A and B must be completed to fulfil the requirements of the year.

-- Indicative assessments in this unit are as follows: (1) in-training assessment; (2) end of year written examinations; (3) professional behaviour and participation assessment (PBA); and (4) MD portfolio.
+- Indicative assessments in this unit are as follows: (1) in-training assessment during clinical attachments; (2) end of year written examinations; (3) professional behaviour and participation assessment (PBA); and (4) MD portfolio.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment, end of year written examinations, professional behaviour and participation assessment (PBA), and MD portfolio components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment during clinical attachments, end of year written examinations, professional behaviour and participation assessment (PBA), and MD portfolio components.

 - Unit Coordinator(s)

 - Unit rules

 - Enrolment in in or ( 90850 Doctor of Medicine (ID 337) or 91850 Doctor of Medicine (ID 1479) ) and or ( Unit(s) IMED4444 Integrated Medical Sciences 2 (ID 6752) or IMED3112 Integrated Medical Systems 2 (ID 7390) ) or ( IMED3003 Body Systems and Disease III (ID 5975) and IMED3004 Body Systems and Disease IV (ID 5976) )

 - Contact hours

 - IMED4220 (which is part A of Year 2) includes an initial 12 week clinical preparation of Lectures/Seminars - group sessions cased based learning and task based learning- followed by one 7-week term of clinical rotations.
 There will be a further three 7-week clinical rotations in IMED4222 (which is part B of year 2), providing 4 rotations altogether.
 Approx contact hours of 30-40 hours per week.